CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 Likewise, Figure XXX below shows the runtime of the stream compaction algorithm also increases linearly for each of the implementations, and again the slope of this increase is the only thing that changes.
 However, unlike with scan, here the GPU stream compaction is significantly faster than either of the CPU implementations for arrays with very large amounts of elements (>2000000).
+This is because the CPU version (without scan), even though it is logically barely more complex than the CPU scan (which was faster than the GPU scans), has a conditional in the for loop.
+Because the array the stream compaction input array has elements which are not related in any way to each other, in the worst case the array would have alternating elements that are ```0``` and not ```0```, causing the branch prediction in the CPU to cause large performance penalties with increasing array sizes.
+By parallelizing these conditionals, the GPU implementation of stream compaction has much faster runtime for array sizes in the millions.

 ![](images/figures/graph_compact.png)
 *Figure XXX: Effect of cuda kernel block size on average fps for uniform grid-based simulation*